European leaders discuss migration and Ukraine at a UK summit as concern grows about direction of US

 Others making the trip to Blenheim Palace, a Baroque country mansion 60 miles (100 kilometers) northwest of London, included German Chancellor Olaf Scholz, French President Emmanuel Macron, Italian Prime Minister Giorgia Meloni, Polish Prime Minister Donald Tusk and NATO Secretary-General Jens Stoltenberg.
 European Commission President Ursula von der Leyen stayed away as she fought to secure a second term from lawmakers in the European Parliament, which she received as the summit was underway.

 A brainchild of Macron, the EPC was established in 2022 as a forum for countries both inside and outside the 27-nation EU after Russia's full-scale invasion of Ukraine shattered Europe's sense of security.
-Previous summits have been held in the Czech capital, Prague; Chisinau, Moldova; and Granada, Spain.
+The next three summits are due to be held in Hungary, Albania and Denmark.

 Starmer’s center-left government aims to rebuild ties with the EU strained by years of ill-tempered wrangling over Brexit divorce terms.
 A key priority is a new U.K.-EU security pact that Starmer hopes to strike soon.